IlanHopti/IlanHopti/README.md

 - 💻 I'm using : Java, Python, HTML5, CSS3, JavaScript, ReactJS, JavaFX.

-- 💬 My main language is French but a try my best to speak and write in english
+- 💬 My main language is French but i try my best to speak and write in english

 ## 📊 My stats